ai-traders/docker-gitide/README.md

 $ rake itest:end_user_test
 ```

-There is a docker_image_version.txt file in `scripts` directory which keeps
+There is a `docker_image_version.txt` file in `scripts` directory which keeps
  this docker image version.
 Perhaps that is wrong.

+**Gem dockerimagerake** is used to:
+ * provide test rake tasks
+ * create imagerc file
+ * provide docker image build rake task
+ * provide release and publish rake tasks
+Those rake tasks are used in `ci.gopipeline.json` file.